samsonmarikwa/burger/README.md

 # Eat-Da-Burger
 Eat-Da-Burger is a restaurant application that lets users input burgers they would like to eat.
 On clicking the Submit button, the burger is saved to a database.
 The burger is displayed on the web-page in the Available section.
-If the user clicks the Devout It button which is next to the burger, the burger is moved to the devoured section.
+If the user clicks the Devour It button which is next to the burger, the burger is moved to the devoured section.

 ## Setup